 For years, we kept the identity of one of our ice sites hidden, referring to it as our “secret arrow site.”
 The reason for the secrecy was that it contained a treasure trove of arrows.
 In fact, it is the ice site in the world with most arrows, and by a large margin.
 Doing fieldwork here and finding all the arrows was an incredible experience, an archaeologist’s dream.
 I remember telling the crew: “Enjoy the moment as much as you can.
 You will never experience anything like it again.”

-We did not want to make the location public until fieldwork was completed.
-That is now the case – all the arrows and other finds that have melted out are collected.
+We did not make the location public until completion of fieldwork.
+That is now the case.
+All the arrows and other finds that melted out are collected.
 Today we publish a major study of the site in the scientific journal The Holocene (free download).

 What is happening to the Langfonne ice patch?

 A few words on the Langfonne ice patch, before we dig into the finds.
 Langfonne has retreated dramatically in the last two decades.
 It is now less than 30% of the size it was twenty years ago.
 This retreat is clearly visible in the landscape.
 Light grey, newly exposed scree and bedrock without lichen and moss surround the ice.
 The ice has split into three different ice patches.
 Langfonne is now only 10% of the maximum extent of the ice during the Little Ice Age (AD 1450-1920).
 The melt of Langfonne is part of much larger pattern of retreating mountains glaciers here in Norway and worldwide, linked to global warming.

 Langfonne was an ancient reindeer hunting site.
 We have recovered a record-breaking 68 arrows from the site, dating from the Stone Age to the Medieval Period.
 The earliest arrows are c.6000 years old.
 This is earlier than finds from any other ice site in Northern Europe and about 800 years earlier then Ötzi.